West Seattle Junction Visitor Survey

 This survey of 2105 area residents/shoppers took place between March 1 and March 11, 2019.
 The questions were designed by 501 Commons consultants in partnership the West Seattle Junction Association (WSJA.)

-The survey was administered through a partnership with the West Seattle Blog, West Seattle Herald, the Junction newsletters, and multiple social media channels.
+The survey was administered through the West Seattle Blog, West Seattle Herald, the Junction newsletters, and multiple social media channels.

 The majority of the respondents: